fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_3.md

-In this chapter, we learned how to use marks to organize our code and help us run the test suite in flexible ways.
+In this lab, we learned how to use marks to organize our code and help us run the test suite in flexible ways.
 We then looked at how to use the `@pytest.mark.skipif` to conditionally skip tests, and how to use the `@pytest.mark.xfail` mark to deal with expected